 3. You have a DUI on your record.

-When you have a DUI or other serious offence in your driving history you might be required to file with your state to get your license reinstated.
+When you have a DUI or other serious offences in your driving history you might be required to file with your state to get your license reinstated.
 The forms you fill out require proof of insurance.
 If you have a non-owners car insurance policy you meet that requirement.

 Not all insurance providers offer non-owner policies so you will need to ask.
 Want to learn more about auto insurance?
 Check out the EInsurance auto insurance web page.